Martin McDonagh

-Martin Faranan McDonagh (/məkˈdɒnə/ mək-DON-ə; born 26 March 1970) is a British-Irish playwright and filmmaker.
-He is known for his absurdist dark humour which often challenges the modern theatre aesthetic.
-He has won numerous accolades including an Academy Award, six BAFTA Awards, two Golden Globe Awards, and three Olivier Awards in addition to nominations for five Tony Awards.
+Martin Faranan McDonagh (/məkˈdɒnə/ mək-DON-ə; born 26 March 1970) is a British-born Irish (Note: Born in London to Irish parents, McDonagh holds only an Irish citizenship.) playwright and filmmaker.
+Known for his absurdist dark humour and provocative style, he has received numerous accolades, including an Academy Award, six BAFTAs, two Golden Globes, and three Laurence Olivier Awards in addition to nominations for five Tony Awards.

 His plays, many of which have been produced in the West End and on Broadway, include The Beauty Queen of Leenane, The Cripple of Inishmaan (both 1996), The Lonesome West (1997), The Lieutenant of Inishmore (2001), The Pillowman (2003), A Behanding in Spokane (2010), and Hangmen (2015).
+Some theatres have refused McDonagh's plays due to "unpalatable language".

-McDonagh won the Academy Award for Best Live Action Short Film for Six Shooter and has received six other nominations for his work on In Bruges (2008), Three Billboards Outside Ebbing, Missouri (2017), and The Banshees of Inisherin (2022).
-He directed the black comedy film Seven Psychopaths (2012) and was executive producer on The Second Death (2000) and The Guard (2011).
+McDonagh won the Academy Award for Best Live Action Short Film for Six Shooter (2004) and has received six other Academy Award nominations for his work on In Bruges (2008), Three Billboards Outside Ebbing, Missouri (2017), and The Banshees of Inisherin (2022).
+He directed the black comedy film Seven Psychopaths (2012) and was executive producer on his brother John Michael's films The Second Death (2000) and The Guard (2011).